dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 indicating it is `proposal(r)`.

 When a party receives `proposal(r)`, it advances the meta-information value to `r` view `setInfo(r)`.
-Thereafter, transmissions by the party will carry the new view number and be interpreted as voting for `proposal(r)`.
+Thereafter, transmissions by the party will carry the new view number and the first of them be interpreted as voting for `proposal(r)`.
 A proposal that has a quorum of 2F+1 votes is considered **committed**.

 Below, parties 3 and 4 vote for `proposal(r)` by advancing their view to `r` in layer k+1, denoted with striped yellow ovals. `proposal(r)` now has the required quorum of 2F+1 votes (including the leader's implicit vote), and it becomes committed.